adobe/aepsdk-react-native/packages/optimize/README.md

 cd MyReactApp
 npm install {path to the node package}
 ```

+Optimize native packages are not yet released.
+Additional setup needs to be done in Podfile and build.gradle for integrating RN Optimize package in your RN application.

 **Podfile Setup**
 The RN Optimize package depends on the AEPOptimize v1.0.0, which is not yet released.
 Clone AEPOptimize code from the [github repo]() in a folder.